siddu1998/siddu1998.github.io/_posts/2020-2-6-A Summer at GeorgiaTech.md

 ---
 layout: post
-title: What, When, How: A Summer at GeorgiaTech
+title: What, When, How A Summer at GeorgiaTech
 ---

 After nearly 200 emails to professors and labs, applying to 3 international internship programs.
 Around 12PM